 - bloody stool

 Gastritis is inflammation in the stomach.
-The majority of people with gastritis do not have any symptoms, but it can cause:
+The

 - pain in the upper abdomen